 - Your child will benefit from a full spectrum of services, including our First Seizure Clinic and expert diagnosis and treatment (medical, dietary and surgical) supported by our partners in rehabilitation and neuropsychology at the Kennedy Krieger Institute.

-- Johns Hopkins’ multidisciplinary group of experts has vast experience in diagnosing and treating all types of seizures and epilepsy affecting children, including neonatal epilepsy, childhood epilepsy syndromes, refractory epilepsy, genetic epilepsies, electrical status epilepticus of sleep, and Rasmussen syndrome.
+- Johns Hopkins’ multidisciplinary group of experts has vast experience in treating all types of seizures and epilepsy affecting children, including neonatal epilepsy, childhood epilepsy syndromes, refractory epilepsy, genetic epilepsies, electrical status epilepticus of sleep, and Rasmussen syndrome.

 - If you and your child’s doctor decide that epilepsy surgery may be an option for your child, we offer unparalleled expertise in the most modern approaches, including laser interstitial thermal therapy (LiTT), stereo-EEG and device placement.